-Washing machines are a breeding ground for bacteria, fungus, mold and other pathogens.
+Washing machines are a breeding ground for bacteria, fungi, mold, and other pathogens.
 Wondering where they came from?
 Of course your clothes.
-Sweaty clothes, underwear etc could harbour various bacteria.
+Sweaty clothes, underwear, etc could harbor various bacteria.
 And sometimes these bacteria linger in the washing machine drums.
 Also, being a warm, moist environment, mold and mildew thrives in the drum.

 Limescale is also something you need to look out for.
 They build up in the drum, tub and pipes leading to clogged lines and malfunctioning of the electronic components in the long run.